 Please note: we do not offer an emergency service so if matters are urgent then please contact your GP.

-The first step is to confirm your details using the referral request form.
-These details will then be passed on to a therapist who will contact you to schedule an initial consultation at a mutually convenient time.
+The first step is to submit a referral request form.
+These details will then be passed on to a therapist (also known as an Area Assessor) who will contact you to schedule an initial consultation at a mutually convenient time.
 This consultation serves as a way of learning more about your enquiry and establishing whether psychotherapy is the best way forward at this point in time.

 The consultation, which takes place at the therapist’s consulting room, will cost £50, or £30 if you are unwaged or in receipt of benefits and will be payable direct to the therapist.

 If psychotherapy is deemed the best way forward, the therapist with whom you have met for the initial consultation will refer you onwards to a psychotherapist who has the appropriate availability and experience.

 The practical and payment arrangements are organised directly between yourself and your therapist.
 Typically your therapist would wish to meet with you at least once a week, at a cost of approximately £40 – £60 per session with a fully qualified therapist.
 The decision to refer to a therapist in training, if requested, is considered during the initial consultation.
 If working with a therapist in training is deemed suitable, you can expect to pay approximately £25 per session.

 Please note that when phoning you may be asked to leave a voice message – we will endeavour to call you back as soon as possible.